 - Preheat the oven to 180 celsius (350 Fahrenheit) and boil the kettle.

-- Halve the avocados, remove the stone and use a spoon to scoop out roughly ⅓ of the flesh.
-Place the avocados inside the ramekins and ensure they are well nestled so that they won't topple over.
-Alternatively wrap the avocado base well in foil and making a stand to keep the avocado steady and out of the water.
+- Scoop out roughly ⅓ of the flesh of the avocado (reserve to use in another recipe, such as my chickpea pancakes with avocado).
+Place the avocados inside the ramekins and ensure they fit tightly so that they won't topple over and spill the filling everywhere.
+Alternatively, wrap the avocado base well in foil, making a stand to keep the avocado steady and out of the water.

 - Place the ramekins inside a large roasting tray and place on the shelf in the oven and add the boiling water from the kettle so that the water comes up to half the height of the ramekins.
 Bake for 15 minutes and serve immediately with toast soldiers or steamed asparagus spears.